rodrigoelp/little-stories/Unlikely adventures/20-Chapter-20.md

 *"Come on buddy!
 You can do it!"* - yelled Sam, though his thoughts were fixed in - *Do not fall, do not fall, do not fall!*

- Hannah was fixated, observing Amir feats - *Maa maa maaaa!* - said her mind.
+ Hannah was fixated, observing Amir's feats - *Maa maa maaaa!* - said her mind.

 Amir continued rushing through, another step on the wall and he spun mid air landing on the opposite side, from which he jumped rolling in the air as he skipped three rows of tiles.
-One final pushed got him over the edge on which Hannah and Sam watched totally mesmerised.
+One final push got him over the edge on which Hannah and Sam watched totally mesmerised.

 A rain of pebbles, leftover from the attack on Amir, shook them up awake from their trance.

 *"Blooby bell...
 I'm babbered"* - said Amir in an attempt of human communication, exhaustion filled every breath he took.

-Sam was utterly impressed, Amir raced through last part almost effortlessly.
-He could see how strong was the attack on Amir, most of his face was bright red and started to swell.
+Sam was utterly impressed, Amir raced through the last part almost effortlessly.
+He could see how strong the attack was on Amir, most of his face was bright red and started to swell.

 *"Are you ok?"* - asked Hannah.
 She held him like a fan would hold a very attractive super star, tightly and closely.

 *"Beah, Ab bood.
 Too bany bebbles"* - complained Amir.
-He brain caught up with the pain of the last events and the unforgiving dexterity of the walls - *"banks bor basking.
+His brain caught up with the pain of the last events and the unforgiving dexterity of the walls - *"banks bor basking.
 Eberybing burts!"*

 Hannah softly touched his cheeks, her heart was beating hard.
 She wanted to do more than just hug him.